Quantum Computation of Reactions on Surfaces Using Local Embedding: Results

-The simplest calculations in periodic boundary conditions are carried out at the $\vett{\Gamma}$(Gamma)-point, $\vett{k} = \vett{\Gamma} = \vett{0}$.
-The simplicity arises because the electron repulsion integral is a real-valued and 8-fold-symmetric tensor at the $\vett{\Gamma}$-point as in molecular simulations, whereas for other $\vett{k}$-points in the Brillouin zone it is 4-fold-symmetric.
-However, $\vett{\Gamma}$-point calculations often converge slowly and non-monotonically to the thermodynamic limit of infinite system size at zero temperature.
-Thus, it is important to sample over $\vett{k}$-points to get accurate estimates of the energies for periodic systems.
-Lin et al.~\cite{lin2001twist} proposed the use of twist-averaged boundary conditions for the computation of energies and other properties as averages.
-For example, the average of a generic operator $B$ over a mesh of $N_k$ $\vett{k}$-points in the Brillouin zone of the lattice is given by
+We carried out the simplest PBC calculations at the center of the Brillouin point ($\vett{\Gamma}$ point), where the Hamiltonian is time-reversal-symmetric.
+However, $\vett{\Gamma}$ point calculations are known to converge slowly and non-monotonically to the thermodynamic limit of infinite system size at zero temperature.
+To achieve better convergence, in this work, we used twist-averaged boundary conditions (TABC)~\cite{lin2001twist} as an economical alternative to full Brillouin zone sampling~\cite{mcclain2017gaussian,zhang2018auxiliary,motta2019hamiltonian}.
+Within TABC, the expectation value of an operator $B$ is averaged over a mesh of $N_k$ points $\vett{k}_i$ in the Brillouin zone, $\langle B \rangle = \frac{1}{N_k} \sum_{ i=1}^{N_k} B(\vett{k}_i)$.

-For properties involving kinetic energy, when compared to including only the $\vett{\Gamma}$-point, twist-averaging results in faster convergence to the thermodynamic limit with the same computational complexity.

-Using the optimized geometries, DFT calculations with Gaussian basis set were performed for the reactant and product using PySCF.~\cite{sun2018pyscf,sun2020recent} The DFT calculations gave an electronic energy difference of $\Delta E$ = -1.91 eV at the $\vett{\Gamma}$-point.
-In comparison, the electronic energy difference in the study by Williams et al.~\cite{williams2016modeling} was reported to be -1.78 eV.
-The difference in the two values can be explained by the fact that the optimized geometries, basis sets, and DFT exchange and correlation functionals used in both studies were different.

-For the twist-averaged estimation, independent DFT calculations were performed at each $\vett{k}$-point of a 4$\times$4$\times$1 Monkhorst-Pack grid \cite{monkhorst1976special} and Kohn-Sham orbitals were obtained.
-These orbitals were often de-localized over multiple atoms in the unit cell.
-Thus, localization~\cite{FosterBoys1960,PipekMezey1989,PM2014,ER1965,Lowdin1950,Marzari1997} of the Kohn-Sham orbitals was performed independently for the occupied and virtual orbitals using the Pipek-Mezey localization method\cite{QSunLoc2014}.
+At the optimized geometries, we computed the energy difference in Eq.~\eqref{eq:DeltaE} at the DFT level of theory (see Methods).
+The DFT calculations yielded $\Delta E = -1.91$ eV at the $\vett{\Gamma}$ point.
+By comparison, Williams et al~\cite{williams2016modeling} reported $\Delta E = -1.78$ eV.
+This difference originates from the different optimized geometries, basis sets, and DFT functionals used in the two studies.
+As a verification, we quantified the basis set superposition error affecting our DFT calculations using the counterpoise correction~\cite{BSSE1999}, which yielded $\Delta E_{\mathrm{cp}} = -1.77$ eV, in better agreement with the value obtained by Williams et al in a large plane-wave basis.

+To quantify the finite-size error on DFT energies, we performed TABC calculations with \bzmesh{2}{2}{1} and \bzmesh{4}{4}{1} Monkhorst-Pack~\cite{monkhorst1976special} meshes of $\vett{k}$ points, which increased $\Delta E$ by 0.093 and 0.262 eV compared against the $\vett{\Gamma}$ point.